 Be observant of their beak, eyes, tail, vocalization, overall posture and most especially, nutrition as some parakeets may have Vitamin A deficiency.
 But most of all, enjoy your parakeet’s companionship as this has been said to extend their lifespan longer!

-Have you notice your parakeet bouncing their head?
+Have you noticed your parakeet bouncing their head?
 We'd love to hear your story in the comments section below!